Logitech Combo Touch

 Perhaps because it’s made by Logitech, it has a subtly different typing feeling.

-First, being a product made by Logitech, the keyboard quality of this Combo Touch is quite good.
-This Combo Touch has a slightly different feel compared to Apple’s Smart Keyboard Folio.
-To elaborate further, while the Apple side gives a feeling of “heavy when pressing the keys (or they don’t press down, just register the press…), but the input is still fine,” this Combo Touch gives a sense of “the key feel is thin, but it feels more like typing on a standard keyboard.”
+First of all, being a product made by Logitech, the keyboard quality of this Combo Touch is quite good.
+The feel is slightly different from Apple’s Smart Keyboard Folio; in my opinion, it has a thinner feel, but strangely, it feels like the keys are pressed down more compared to the Apple keyboard.
+To elaborate further, while the Apple side gives a feeling of “a bit heavy when pressing the keys (or they don’t press down, just register the press…), but the input is still fine,” this Combo Touch gives a sense of “the key feel is thin, but it feels more like typing on a standard keyboard.”
+In other words, it has a subtle typing feeling.
+When it comes to typing, such as writing boring documents, its feeling… is important.
+While many people prefer Apple keyboards over the Combo Touch keyboard, personally, I prefer the keyboard of the Combo Touch.

 While it’s convenient to detach and attach, there’s also a bit of hassle involved… and I’m concerned it might become loose after prolonged use.

-The Combo Touch allows relatively flexible change of the stand angle.
+The Combo Touch allows relatively flexible adjustment of the stand angle.
 Usually, iPad cases adjust the stand angle in several steps, but with this Combo Touch, you simply push and adjust the rear-fixed part.
-So, while the angle change is flexible, I have some concerns that after using this stand for a few years, it might become somewhat loose.
+So, while the angle adjustment is flexible, I have some concerns that after using this stand for a few years, it might become somewhat loose.
 Since it’s not securely fixed in place, after all.
 Currently, it holds up well, but it still seems somewhat unstable.

-Apart from the angle change, another unique feature is the detachable keyboard, which can be used in four different configurations depending on how you detach and attach it.
+Apart from the angle adjustment, another unique feature is the detachable keyboard, which can be used in four different configurations depending on how you detach and attach it.
 There are a total of four modes: typing mode, sketch mode, view mode, and book mode.
 I really like the freedom to transform it according to usage like this.
 In fact, Apple keyboards essentially have only one usage mode with just a couple of angle adjustments…

 It is compatible with iPad Pro 5th generation or later, based on the 12.9-inch model, but it also fits well with the 4th generation.